Important COVID-19 update

 One of our members, Guy, has a blog covering some of his own favourite walks and walking experiences.
 He features an overview of walks such as The Ross Round, The Palladian Way and The Cape to Cape walk: Guy's rambling guide to walks in England, Scotland and Wales

 Bad weather: Some walks may have to be cancelled because of difficult weather conditions.
-Our Membership Secretary, Liz, is currently keeping members informed of any alterations
+Our Walks Programme Secretary, Paul, is currently keeping members informed of any

 alterations to the programme.

 It is always a good idea to check your e-mail before going on a walk in case of a cancellation or a last minute change in the walk detail.

 Cheltenham Rambling Club has recently joined The Walking Partnership.
 This new partnership, supported by Ramblers Worldwide Holidays, provides direct financial contributions to local walking groups to help with organising group walks, encouraging people to get out walking, helping to clear and improve footpaths, providing equipment to help walkers etc. Over the past 65 years, Ramblers Worldwide Holidays has given many millions of pounds to assist walking charities and conservation projects in Britain and the countries they visit on their worldwide holidays.
 Remember when you book to quote the name of our group, and we will then receive a contribution of £10 per person on UK holidays, £20 per person on short haul holidays, and £30 per person on long haul holidays. (important: please quote the club name at the time of booking - this cannot be done after the holiday).
 This extra funding could really make a difference to us!

 Become a member to benefit from the club programme walks, social events and to be in touch with the latest information.